ps396996/Effective-JAVA-Summary/README.md

 * Unlike constructors, they have names
 * Unlike constructors, they are not requires to create a new object each time they're invoked
 * Unlike constructors, they can return an object of any subtype of their return type
-* They reduce verbosity of creating parameterized type instances
+* They reduce verbosity of creating parameterised type instances

 **_DISADVANTAGES_**